pbenner/gonetics/README.md

 ## Gonetics

-Gonetics is a bioinformatics library for Go / Golang providing basic data structures for handling genetic data.
-The library has native implementations of common file formats such as BAM, GTF, BED, BigWig, and Wig.
+Gonetics is a bioinformatics library for the Go programming language (golang).
+It provides native data structures for handling genetic data and methods for handling common file formats such as BAM, GTF, BED, BigWig, and Wig.
 The documentation is available [here](https://godoc.org/github.com/pbenner/gonetics).

 ### GRanges